Elmer's Fine Foods

 With great pride, Alan says, "We were out for about 14 months, but Elmer's is a true New Orleans survivor."

-Currently, Elmer's Fine Foods produces 15,000 cases of CheeWees a month, ahead of production figures from before the storm.
-Five tasty variations of CheeWees are packed in assorted sizes: Original Cheese, Bar-B-Que, Hot-N-Spicy, Pizza, Green Onion, and Jalapeño, which according to some tasters is nuclear powered.
+Five tasty variations of CheeWees are packed in assorted sizes: Original Cheese, Bar-B-Que, Hot-N-Spicy, Green Onion, and Jalapeño Cheddar, which according to some tasters is nuclear powered.
 "It's a little strong," quips Alan, with the grin of the cat that got the canary.

 Most find their way into convenience stores, grocery stores and the like.
 But since Katrina, a substantial part of the business is web connected.
 Lori says she created the website for people from New Orleans (or who wish they were from New Orleans) to go online and order an assortment of the five flavors of CheeWees currently offered.
 It has proven to be an unexpected asset for distribution of CheeWees, with regions, national and even international sales.